kaissaroj/waveimage/README.md

 ## Setup

-Make sure you have the wave.min.js included in the end of body tag at html document.
+Make sure you have the wave.min.js included in before end of body tag at html document.

 ```html